Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Phase decoherence and fragmentation of two-component BECs

 Up to this point, component B has not been subjected directly to an optical lattice, but is localized simply by interaction with the mean field resulting from component A, and the interspecies interaction.
-Additional insight into the localization process can come from applying to component B an optical lattice that is out of phase with the lattice applied to component A so as to strengthen the localization effect on B atoms in addition to the mean field produced by component A, acting on component B.

-When an optical lattice is applied to only one component as in the previous sections, the decoherence as a function of lattice height has been monotonic.
-In this section, we examine the dependence of phase decoherence of one component on the fragmentation of the other component in the presence of two peak-mismatch optical lattices as in \cite{shi08,gubeskys07}.
+Additional insight into the localization process can come from applying to component B an optical lattice so as to strengthen the localization effect on B atoms on top of the former mean field.
+In other words, this section examines the dependence of phase decoherence of one component on the fragmentation of the other component in the presence of two peak-mismatch optical lattices as in \cite{shi08,gubeskys07}.
+Intuitively, the addition of an optical lattice would additionally increase phase decoherence without limit.
+We will show in this section that it is not always the case.

-To the BEC mixture with the asymmetric population ratio ($q=0.25$, $N_A=1.0 \times 10^3, N_B=4.0 \times 10^3$), we gradually apply two state-dependent optical lattices:
+To the BEC mixture with the asymmetric population ratio ($N_A=1.0 \times 10^3, N_B=4.0 \times 10^3$), we gradually apply two state-dependent optical lattices:

 where $s_i(t) = s_{max,i} t/\tau_{RU}$.
 The final lattice height for the component A is $s_{max,A}=10$ and the final lattice height for the component B is a variable parameter in different simulations ranging from $s_{max,B}=3$ to $s_{max,B}=17$ and all other conditions are the same as in the previous section.